Vestibular & Balance Rehabilitation

 An evaluation will be performed by highly trained therapists using sophisticated equipment to determine the possible cause.

-Based on the diagnosis, each person may receive an individualized exercise program including a combination of eye exercises, balance training, strengthening, and habituation training (exercises designed for dizziness) if appropriate.
-Treatment may also consist of maneuvers to treat positional vertigo (dizziness), such as the canalith repositioning maneuver that has a 85% success rate with only one visit to eliminate vertigo (dizziness).
-Exercise may also be performed on a specialized piece of equipment called the Balance Master.
+Based on the diagnosis, each person will receive an individualized exercise program including a combination of eye exercises, balance training, strengthening, and habituation training (exercises designed for dizziness) if appropriate.
+Treatment may also consist of maneuvers to treat positional vertigo (dizziness), such as the canalith repositioning maneuver that has a 76% success rate with only one visit to eliminate vertigo (dizziness).

 To receive treatment, you need a referral from your physician.
 Your physician may want to see you prior to referring you to therapy.